-Do you have a website built using the Drupal CMS?
-Are you looking to transfer it to self-hosted WordPress?
+Do you have a website built using Drupal that you’d like to transfer to self-hosted WordPress?
 While Drupal is a great content management system, maybe you wish to try something new.

 Selecting a theme